-Despite the popular image of Texas at this time as a state of western cowboys, the majority of Texans lived in the eastern part of the state and took part in agriculture, growing crops like cotton on small farms.
+Many people think of Texans at this time as western cowboys, but the majority of Texans lived in east Texas and worked as cotton farmers on small farms.
 A number of economic challenges at this time made life for farmers incredibly difficult.

-Economic depressions in the 1870s and 1890s caused financial struggles and uncertainty for many, including farmers.
-The prices of cotton dropped dramatically during this era, meaning farmers were paid less for the crops they produced.
+During this era, the prices of cotton dropped dramatically, so farmers were paid less for the crops they produced.
 As a result, farmers grew more cotton, which flooded the market with the product, making it even less valuable.
-Farmers struggled to pay for their needs and provide for their families, with many being forced to sell their land and become tenant farmers.
+Farmers struggled to pay for their needs and provide for their families, and many were forced to sell their land and become tenant farmers.